 A discreet, high-performance solution for a wide range of window types, designed to open inwards like a door for ease of access and operation.

-Each single-panel unit is easy to operate using a choice of standard espag handles or flush inline handles, available in a variety of colours and finishes.
+Each single-panel unit is easy to operate using a choice of standard espag handles or flush inline handles.
 With slim 60–72mm sightlines and no transoms or mullions, these units offer an unobstructed view while maintaining the character of existing windows.
-Multi-point locking provides additional security, and side or base-opening configurations are available.
+Multi-point locking provides additional security.

 For larger or more robust installations, heavy-duty hinged units and tilt-and-turn options deliver the same clean, discreet appearance with enhanced durability.
-Heavy-duty units can accommodate 24mm and 28mm double-glazed sealed units — an option not available on slimline profiles.
-Ideal for both commercial and residential applications including hotels, hospitals, and heritage buildings.
+Heavy-duty units can accommodate 24mm and 28mm double-glazed sealed units.
+Ideal for hotels, hospitals, and heritage buildings.

 |---|---|---|---|---|